CCBlueX/Documentation/md/tutorials/installation.md

 LiquidBounce nextgen is currently still in active development but has matured to a point where we can recommend using it to regular users.
 It is compatible with all Minecraft versions since 1.8 and features a modern user interface. improved performance and enhanced modules.
 To install it manually, follow the instructions below.

 1. [Download](https://fabricmc.net/use/installer/) and install the latest version of the Fabric mod loader on your system.
 2. Run the Minecraft launcher, switch to the *Installations* tab, hover over the profile the Fabric installer just created and press the directory icon that appeared to the right of the button labeled *Play*.
-This will the Minecraft installation directory in your file explorer.
+This will open the Minecraft installation directory in your file explorer.
 3. If you do not see a folder called *mods*, create it.
 4. [Download](/download) the the latest version of LiquidBounce nextgen found under the section labeled *Manual Installation* (Press *Show nightly builds* to see pre-releases).
 5. Extract the jar file from the archive you just downloaded to the *mods* directory.